pipiscrew/timeline/health/gut.md

 **Probiotics** (green / animal) are the good bacteria that should be present in a healthy intestinal tract.

 **Prebiotics** (aka fermentable fiber) is what good bacteria eating to thrive, grow, properly colonize, and ensure they do not quickly **die off**....

 -----

 In a very short description, on how it works, when you eat something goes to stomach then to [small intestine](https://www.britannica.com/science/small-intestine) (where the absortion is made) then throw the waste to [large intestine](https://www.britannica.com/science/large-intestine) then poop.

 This **century** health problem, has to do with **small intestine**.
 More and more new diseases popping out.
-Responsible is what we eat, or more specific how the `raw` products we buying from super market `prepared` and `preserved`.
+Responsible is what we eat, or more specific how the `raw` products we buying from super market `cultivated`, `grow`, `prepared` and `preserved`.
 Something change on production line (compared to previous century) yeah the people made more greedy and profitable....

 And guess what(?), still, there is no **home device** to drop a food and analyze it if is good/bad for eating...
 Anyway, the consumer has to rethink what is buying as `food` because in most situations is not `food`, is garbage.
 When garbaging your body for years diseases occurring.